knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 excerpt_separator: <!--more-->
 ---

 In the year 2024, very nearly 2025, what use is a website without dark mode?
 I can't really recall how long it's been since I started using a dark theme in my programming editor of choice.
-I _think_ it was as early as uni, where the painfully bright white look of the Microsoft Visual Basic developer tool made me see the, eh, darkness.
+I _think_ it was as early as university, where the painfully bright white look of the Microsoft Visual Basic developer tool made me see the, eh, darkness.
 It was my first programming language in uni, after a brief stint of actual basic on a Casio calculator during a summer holiday a few years earlier.
 Ahh, the not so good old days.

-Luckily, I've since moved on.
+Luckily, I've since moved on to darker pastures.

-This post is not really meant to reminisce too much about the old days, but rather about implementing dark mode on this very blog and along the way, some tidbits about [view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) and the `prefers-color-scheme` ([read more](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)) css feature for bringing the users OS preference, where supported, into play.
+This post is not really meant to reminisce too much about the old days, but rather about implementing dark mode on this very blog and along the way, some tidbits about [view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) and the `prefers-color-scheme` ([read more](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)) css feature for bringing the users OS preference, where it's supported, into play.
 <!--more-->

 <h3><a name="darkmode">Dark Mode</a></h3>

 There are several options available when implementing dark mode.
 I started out with a light design where most of the colours in use where defined in css custom properties on the `:root` selector for no specific reason other than convenience.
-So I chose the model of re-defining all variables for a dark mode and tweaking them for looks.
+So I chose the model of re-defining all variables for a dark mode and tweaking them for looks and then switching with a css class on `html`.
 I moved all variables tpo the `html` selector instead, and they where then re-defined on `html.dark` for dark mode.
 Variables for paddings, margins and the like, the same for both modes stayed on `:root`.

 ```css
 :root {